 At this stage, your toddler is just starting to communicate and discover new words.
 When they are busy with these play areas they will learn to mingle with other people like their siblings and have fun.

-That will make them work on their social skills and being able to communicate.
+That will make them work on their social skills and be able to communicate.
 Which we all know it’s important later on in life.
 This will help them when they start school.

 They easily accept other children and can play in different environments.
 This in fact will give them concentration on where it’s due.